fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 from print, we still should care about readability and aesthetics of written language.
 Bad typography cannot be saved by nice color selection, photos and icons.

-If you liked the article, stay tuned for the next part of our *Building a simple company website the Hard Way* series where we’re gonna talk about another important aspect of typography: *vertical rhythm*.
+If you liked the article, stay tuned for the [next part][6] of our *Building a simple company website the Hard Way* series where we’re gonna talk about another important aspect of typography: *vertical rhythm*.